deepanshu2207/Leave_disease/README.md

 # Aiblitz_leave_disease

-Its a leave disease identifier
+In this project, I have developed a leave disease identifier using Multi Layer Perceptron.